 GHS Classification: Non-hazardous as per GHS and WHMIS

 FLAMMABILITY WARNING: Expanded polystyrene (EPS) materials sold for construction use have a fire retardant modifier but, like all organic materials, EPS Products are combustible and must not be exposed to excessive heat, sparks, open flames, or any other sources of ignition.
 If burned or heated above decomposition temperature, EPS can emit an irritating black smoke and acid gases.
 Prevent inhalation of smoke or fumes from burning or fabrication activities.
-In addition, when EPS insulation board is installed in the interior of a building, it must be protected by a proper thermal barrier and the installer must review applicable local, provincial and federal building codes to determine the correct thermal barrier for the particular application.
+If stored in closed containers, confined, or low-lying areas, ensure ventilation to prevent accumulation of flammable pentane vapours.
+See SDS.

 Fax: (604) 590-8412

-Airfoam is a part of Aqua-Pak, the nation's leading manufacturer of expanded polystyrene (EPS) containers for over 30 years.
+Airfoam is a part of Aqua-Pak, the nation's leading manufacturer of large expanded polystyrene (EPS) boxes for transportation of perishables for over 30 years.
 Airfoam works with professionals to construct high-quality building insulation systems, geofoam, and flotation solutions at a minimal cost.